AtharvDevz/Smart-Farming-using-IoT-and-AI/README.md

 Getting Started

+1. NodeMCU Connection and Code
+   * Connection is Availible in the images Folder and the Board Code is in board_code Folder
-1. Prerequisites
+2. Prerequisites
     * FastAPI installed on your system. run Command (pip install fastapi and pip install uvicorn)
     * A basic understanding of Python, FastAPI, HTML, CSS, and JavaScript.
     * Download the Required JSON File of Credential and API Key from Your Google Cloud Account
     * Add Gemini API Key in .env File
-2. Clone the Repository:
+3. Clone the Repository:
    ```bash
    git clone https://github.com/Atharv/Smart-Farming-using-IoT-and-AI.git
    ```